Ilorin Innovation Hub

 Ilorin Innovation Hub is a technology and innovation centre located in Ilorin, Kwara State, Nigeria.
-It is a public-private initiative between the Kwara State Government and IHS Nigeria in partnership with Co-creation Hub (CcHub) and Future Africa and managed by Temi Kolawole.
+It is a public-private initiative between the Kwara State Government and IHS Nigeria in partnership with Co-creation Hub (CcHub), US Embassy & Consulate in Nigeria, UNDP, Alliance Française and Future Africa and managed by Temi Kolawole.
 The facility, covering over 13,000m^{2} and accommodating more than 1,000 users, is one of West Africa's largest innovation spaces and was created to develop digital skills, support startups and young innovators, and promote economic growth.

 History

 In November 2023, a Memorandum of Understanding was signed in November 2023 between Kwara State Government and IHS Nigeria to establish the innovation facility.
 The hub commenced operations officially in early 2025, launching incubation and acceleration programmes aimed at nurturing digital talents and catalysing economic empowerment in Kwara State.

 The hub supports national digital initiatives like the 3MTT Learning community and is created in alignment with President Tinubu's Renewed Hope Agenda, which focuses on boosting productivity and job creation through investment in digital infrastructure.